 IPv6 Migration Challenges

-Migrating your organization to IPv6 will take significant time and effort, but can be made much easier with reasonable planning.
+Migrating your organization to IPv6 will take time and effort, but can be made much easier with reasonable planning.
 Tools like IPAM will become standard, but it will also greatly depend on your own knowledge of your system, and how thoroughly you planned.
 There are several factors to consider when planning your migration.

 Hardware and Software Compatibility